Piano Sonata No. 14 (Mozart): III. Allegro assai

-The last movement of this sonata is unlike many of Mozart's sonatas' last movements, which tend to have fast tempo and joyfulness and happiness.
-This movement contains a great tragic sense that really makes it stand out.
+This movement is distinguished by its profound sense of tragedy, setting it apart from the typically upbeat and up-tempo final movements in many of Mozart's sonatas.

 The subject, which is unusually long, consists of two parts, both ending with perfect cadences.
 The first is introduced quietly, with melody in the right hand accompanied by left hand chords, with much calmness.
 However the second has a great fiery sense to it.
 Both share distinct and separate ideas.
 This subject is ended by a prolonged cadential repetition.

 There is no passage of transition to the second subject, only a basic chord on E♭'s dominant seventh.
 The second subject then contains Alberti bass in the left hand, with a dancing, flowing melody in the right hand, completely changing the character in the ringing key of E♭.
 The second part of this subject is in fact based on a passage of the right hand in the first movement.
 The bridge to the next section is modulated from E♭ major to C minor.

 At this moment, we hear the original principal subject cut short into half.
 In its place, a dramatic series of chords of F minor's diminished seventh, lasting for just one bar.
 This then gives way to the middle section of F minor.

 This motif is shown twice exactly the same, the first is shown, modulating into G minor, then C minor, where the same cut-in-half principal subject is heard.
 This is where the motif is repeated the second time, then giving way to the coda.

 The coda is founded on the second subject, starting in bar 262, with the right hand leading the melody along with the left hand accompanying with broken chords.
 In bar 296, the Neapolitan sixth is found in C minor.
 The coda ends with a perfect cadence.